 One Ton Family: Part 2

-With the Perrio siblings struggling with different stages of their weight-loss journey, the revelation of a past tragedy explains their resistance to recovery.
-The siblings must now come together to overcome their fears and forge a path towards a healthy future.
+The Perrio siblings struggle with different stages of their weight-loss journey as the revelation of a past tragedy explains their resistance to recovery.
+The siblings must now work together towards a healthy future.

-Octavia has been bedbound for nearly a year when she decides to make the trip to Houston to get help from Dr. Now, but when it turns out that her best friend is also her worst enabler, Octavia will have to choose between old habits and a new life.
+Octavia has been bedbound for nearly a year when she decides to get help from Dr. Now, but when it turns out that her best friend is also her worst enabler, Octavia will have to choose between old habits and a new life.

 At over 700 pounds, Brianne undertakes a weight-loss journey to save her own life and faces an unexpected challenge to her fragile progress when her husband suffers a heart attack on a birthday she will never forget.

-Robin and her brother Chris are both obese and already lost a sibling to obesity.
+Robin and her brother Chris are both obese.
 They plan to visit Dr. Now together when Chris suffers a stroke and can't go.
-However, Chris' son Garrett, already 600-lbs at age 20, may join the journey with his Aunt.
+However, Chris' son Garrett, already 600 pounds at age 20, may join in the journey with his Aunt.

-A college graduate with a once-promising career, Justin has eaten his life away to the point of never leaving the house for anything but food.
+A college graduate with a once-promising career, Justin has eaten his life away.
 Now, only the help of Dr. Now's weight-loss program can restore his hopes of living a happy, productive life.

-Holly already has one failed weight-loss surgery, so to succeed this time, she must do more than change her eating habits, she must address the childhood issues that continue to plague her.
+Holly already has one failed weight-loss surgery.
+In order to succeed this time, she must do more than change her eating habits, she must address the childhood issues that continue to plague her.

 Lacey ballooned up over 600 pounds on pizza and ice cream and knows Dr. Now is her best hope for success.
-She must now rally her divorced parents around her for support and find a way to modulate her moods that won't include binge-eating.
+She must now rally her divorced parents for support and find a way to modulate her moods that doesn't include binge-eating.

 Brandon is a talented musician with a beautiful voice and a runaway weight problem.
-He wants more than to lose weight -- he wants a career, and he wants to take the next step with his girlfriend, Taylor, whom he risks losing if he can't make a change.
+He wants a career, and he wants to take the next step with his girlfriend, Taylor, whom he risks losing if he can't make a change.

 Maja moves to Houston to undertake a difficult weight-loss journey with the support of her boyfriend, Christian.
-But when Christian decides he's had enough and leaves Maja high and dry, she will discover that the only person she can count on is herself.
+When Christian leaves Maja high and dry, however, she will discover that the only person she can count on is herself.

-Despite moving to Houston with the solid support network of her boyfriend, Aaron, and her cousin Jasmine, Tiffany finds it difficult to break the cycle of depressed eating when her two roommates don't join her diet and leave the house every day for work.
+Despite moving to Houston with the solid support network of her boyfriend, Aaron, and her cousin Jasmine, Tiffany finds it difficult to break the cycle of depressed eating when her two roommates don't join her diet.

 Born as "Matthew," Destinee never felt like she fit in.
 Now, having come out as a 600 pound transgender woman, she likes her curves, but she will need to say goodbye to them if she wants to be approved to transition completely.

 Since the death of his mother, Aaron has lived at home to care for his aging father.
 Due to his food addiction, however, Aaron has to heavily rely on his father for help instead.
-Now, Aaron must learn to care for himself to avoid eating himself to death.
+Now, Aaron must learn to care for himself again.

 Kelly is on the verge of immobility when she decides to make the trip to Houston to visit Dr. Now.
-Her journey gets off to a painful start when a long travel-day grows longer as Kelly gets stuck in a cab on her way from the clinic to the hospital.
+Her journey gets off to a painful start when Kelly gets stuck in a cab on her way from the clinic to the hospital.

 When Angela's family is unable to accompany her on her weight-loss journey to Texas, she is unsure what to do.
-At the last minute, she reaches out to an old flame, Eric, who still has love for her and is willing to make the trip.
+At the last minute, she reaches out to an old flame who still has love for her and is willing to make the trip.

-A mother of 4, bed-bound for 2 years, Lashanta relies on her kids to keep her cleaned and fed.
+A mother of 4, Lashanta relies on her kids to keep her cleaned and fed.
 Her last chance to break the cycle of food addiction that's killing her is to join Dr. Now's program, but it will take a village just to get her out the door.

 Cillas' food addiction is getting in the way of his ability to be there for his fiancee, Jessica, and her three daughters.
 If he doesn't lose weight soon, he knows he'll lose either his girls, or his life.

-With severe lymphedema, Mercedes can barely stand and only cares for her two small children with the help of her extended family.
+With severe lymphedema, Mercedes can only care for her two small children with the help of her family.
 Dr. Now can give her the tools to lose weight, but to succeed she must face the trauma inflicted by her late abusive father.

 Angie J's Story

 At over 600 pounds, Angie is trying to get to Houston to see Dr. Now in hope of getting weight-loss surgery to save her life.
-But family conflict and a disagreement may stop her from being able to do what she needs before she even gets the chance.
+Family conflict and a disagreement may stop her from being able to do what she needs.

 Vianey and Allen's Story

-Weighing over 600 pounds each, Vianey and Allen are locked in a codependent relationship based on a shared love of food.
-As they head to Houston, they will soon find out if their relationship can handle the strain of growing healthy together.
+Weighing over 600 pounds each, Vianey and Allen are locked in a codependent relationship based on a love of food.
+As they head to Houston, they will soon find out if their relationship can survive growing healthy together.

 John and Lonnie's Story

-John and Lonnie are two brothers from opposite ends of the spectrum.
+John and Lonnie are two brothers with little in common aside from their weight, a love of food and a strict upbringing.
 Estranged for years, the brothers are now brought together by a common need to lose weight while they still can.